3ahmnm-htlsbg/inclass-HelloWorld-pm-sfeld/README.md

 **2D Project**

 **Project Description:**
-This project intends to practice the git workflow and to learn how to write a nicely formated README.
+This project is intendet to help practice the git workflow and to learn how to write a nicely formated README.
 It's also the first time importing playmaker into a unity project.

 **Target platform:**
 WebGL (RefRes: 1280x720 HD-720p) Standalone